Greece Moments Greece Moments

 Proteas Blu Resort, Pythagorio

-The lovingly laid out 5-star hotel complex is located just outside Pythagorio and offers modern rooms as well as an in-house beach, including a great view of the sea and the Asia Minor coast.
-In addition to classic hotel rooms, bungalows and suites with pools are also offered.
+The lovingly designed 5-star hotel complex is located just outside Pythagorio and offers modern rooms as well as a private beach, with a great view of the sea and the Asia Minor coast.
+In addition to classic hotel rooms, bungalows and suites with pools are also available.
 On Booking.com* you can find out more about the accommodation and book:

 ➲ To book at Proteas Blu Resort*